Queen Elizabeth II Graduate Scholarship in Science & Technology

 Each graduate unit will have its own internal submission deadline to which applicants must adhere.
 Once completed and submitted online, the entire application will be available to the proposed graduate unit(s) for review and consideration.
 As QEII-GSST awards are not transferrable from one graduate unit to another, prospective students must submit an online application to each graduate unit to which they apply for admission.

-For Faculty of Medicine applicants only: There are three types of QEII-GSST’s through the Faculty of Medicine (please visit the Office of the Vice Dean, Graduate and Life Sciences Education website for details, which will be updated once the competition opens):
+For Temerty Faculty of Medicine (TFOM) applicants only: There are three types of QEII-GSST’s through TFOM (please visit the Office of the Vice Dean, Research & Health Sciences Education website for details, which will be updated once the competition opens):

 - Awards through graduate units – applications are submitted directly to the graduate unit.
 Check graduate unit deadlines through unit websites;